On Gauging Finite Symmetries by Higher Gauging Condensation Defects: Gauging of Finite Symmetries by Higher Gauging Condensation Defects

 A few explanations on the extension in Eq. \eqref{eq - anyon symmetry short exact sequence} are in order.
 This extension determines a \textbf{\textit{weak $J$-action}} on $A$ \cite{Maier2011EquivariantMC}, which we will discuss in Appendix \ref{appendix - gauging finite symmetry in DW}.
 For a fixed pair of $A$ and $J$, isomorphism classes of weak $J$-actions correspond to isomorphism classes of group extensions \cite{Maier2011EquivariantMC}.
 For each $j\in J$, we specify a collection of $A$-automorphisms so that $\rho_i\circ \rho_j = \rho_{ij} $.
 For each pair $i,j \in J$, we specify a collection of $c_{i,j}\in A$ so that:

 When $c_{i,j}=1$ for all $i,j\in A$, the weak action reduces to a \textbf{\textit{strict $J$-action}} on $A$ and the group extension splits.
 This was systematically studied in \cite{Maier2011EquivariantMC}, where the group $A$ and $J$ both need not be abelian.
 In those cases, the weak $J$-action on $A$ is associative up to inner $A$-automorphisms labeled by $c_{i,j}$.
 We will explain this in detail in Appendix \ref{appendix - gauging finite symmetry in DW}.
+For strict J-actions, our proposal becomes: